What is a carotid endarterectomy?

 14. The skin over the surgical site will be cleaned with an antiseptic solution.

-15. The doctor will make an incision down the side of the neck over the diseased artery.
-Once exposed, the doctor will make an incision into the artery.
+15. The healthcare provider will make an incision down the side of the neck over the diseased artery.
+Once exposed, the healthcare provider will make an incision into the artery.

-17. With the blood flow diverted, the doctor will remove the atherosclerotic plaque from the artery.
+17. With the blood flow diverted, the healthcare provider will remove the atherosclerotic plaque from the artery.

 19. A drain may be placed in your neck.
 The drain is a small tube that is put in the neck area to drain any blood into a small palm-size suction bulb.
 It is generally removed the morning after the procedure.